AdobeDocs/analytics-platform.es-ES/help/analysis-workspace/build-workspace-project/save-projects.md

-Para **nuevos** proyectos que nunca se han guardado, los cambios sin guardar no se pueden recuperar.
+Para **nuevos** proyectos que nunca se han guardado, los cambios no guardados no se pueden recuperar.

 <!-- Shouldn't this belong to another page?
 Moved it to a new open projects page